 The coffee shop is off to the left side and feels like it has its own space.
 Several locals recommend Three Greens, which always means it’s a solid option.
 Comfy seating, lots of tables, and hipster feel.

 Honorable Mentions for the best coffee shops in Chicago

 Café Integral – Downtown/North Side

-I normally don’t go for hotel coffee shops, but the design and cozy feel of Café Integral earns a spot on the list of the best coffee shops in Chicago.
+I normally don’t go for hotel coffee shops, but the design and cozy feel of Café Integral earns it a spot on the list of the top Chicago coffee shops.
 The clientele seems to be a mix fo locals, tourists staying at the Freehand hotel, remote workers typing away on their laptops, and friends catching up.
 Try and grab a spot up the stairs in the back by the fireplace on those cold Chicago days.

 Mojo - Downtown